 - Check out our attached deck for more info!

 - Let’s connect on [their most active social media platform].

 8. Attach Your Deck or One-Pager

-Give your VC the ability to peruse the details of your brand and make a decision about reaching out or investing on their time.
+Give your VC the ability to peruse the details of your brand and make a decision about reaching out or investing their time.

 Always have an updated pitch deck or one-pager ready to go.
 You never know who you’ll virtually e-meet during the day and it provides a great overview of your pitch.

 Attaching either of these to your email is the ideal way to give your VC the intel they need without bombarding them with too much information to sift through.

 Let’s go over a few other tactics you should avoid.

 WHAT NOT TO DO WHEN COLD EMAILING PITCHES TO VCS